rune/rune/docs/docs/advanced/persisted-data.md

 ## TypeScript Support {#typescript-support}

-You can provide a `Persisted` type to `DuskClient` to specify what you're storing in `game.persisted`.
+You can provide a `Persisted` type to `RuneClient` to specify what you're storing in `game.persisted`.

 ```typescript
 // ... other types